ashrf288/index.html/README.md

 [main screen] ("index.html")

-# qoute of the DAY
+# qoute of the DAY.html

 # Quote of the day
 ** Elon Musk **